 steering column.
 There are two phillip head screws at the bottom.

 those and the panel will then snap off.
 You can then get to the

 Then it is just a matter of connecting the harness up to your brake controller, according to the wires functions using butt connectors, and then plug it in.
 Mount the controller where your want it.
 I prefer to have it on the right side of the steering wheel, within reach of my right hand.
 Just screw the bracket right into the plastic dash panel (I know, it hurts!)
 I do stock factory custom made harnesses that will plug the Prodigy Brake Controller directly into the Nissan:

 You MAY need to install the relays for your trailer brakes.
-You will
+You

-have to look in you owners manual to find the size and location, and
+have to look in you owners manual to find the size and location,

 relay you may need to install.
 Sorry, they are all different.